A Visitor's Guide to Exploring Downtown Austin, TX

 Austin City Limits, the music festival, takes place over two weekends in October.
 The hundreds of performances of the music festival happen at Zilker Park, on the shores of Lady Bird Lake.
 The downtown district floods with musicians and music fans this time of year, with Austin City Limits attracting hundreds of thousands of concertgoers.

 The Paramount Theatre, on Congress Avenue, is another hot spot to catch scheduled shows.
-At the edge of downtown, the Frank C. Erwin, Jr., Special Events Center is also home to touring performances, as well as collegiate sporting events.
+At the edge of downtown on the University of Texas campus, the state-of-the-art Moody Center, which opened in 2022, is also home to touring performances and collegiate sporting events.
 Other significant venues in Austin include the jazzy Elephant Room, and the honky-tonk inspired Broken Spoke.

 Art and Culture in Downtown Austin

 Creative expression runs throughout the streets of Austin.
 Murals across the city give the first impression of Austin's art and culture, displayed next to unique storefronts and downtown buildings.
 From state-name collages to larger-than-life Willie Nelson tributes, Austin Street Art offers museum-quality work out in the open for everyone to see.
 All of Austin's most prominent pieces are family-friendly and in plain sight, and some offer popular photo ops.

 Art is also found indoors in Austin.
 In downtown, The Contemporary Austin–Jones Center is the city's premier art center.
 The museum highlights work from artists across the globe with rotating exhibitions.
 The facility also serves as a community space with workshops, seminars, and art schools.
 The recently renovated Moody Rooftop at The Contemporary Austin hosts many of these gatherings and offers a great view of downtown.